How to build customer loyalty among millennial customers?

 When it comes to shopping and choosing a brand, who do we trust more than our own friends and family?
 That’s right.
 They are our main source of pure and unbiased review for products.
 According to Kissmetrics, 89% of millennials trust recommendations from friends and family more than claims by the brand.

-Another study showed that 98% of them are more likely to engage with a friend’s post than one posted by the brand.
+They are also more likely to engage with a friend’s post than one posted by the brand.
 Therefore, it makes perfect sense to invite and encourage millennials to participate in social media sharing and friend referrals, rather than relying on the old traditional advertising alone.